-OK, YOU WANT A Field / Aviator WATCH.
+OK, YOU WANT A Dress WATCH.
 LET'S PICK THE MOVEMENT.

 The movement (caliber) is what makes a watch tick.
 Described as the heart of a watch, movement refers to the mechanism that drives the hands on a watch face and powers its complications such as calendar, chronograph or a dual time zone.
-Luxury watch collectors prefer watches with Mechanical / Automatic movement, while quartz watches are preferred for regular use given their superior accuracy and reliability.
+Many watch collectors prefer watches with Mechanical / Automatic movement for the beauty of the movement, while quartz watches are preferred for regular use given their superior accuracy and reliability.

 The automatic movement is almost identical the manual watches, except you do not need to wind them by hand.
 This movement winds itself when the wearer moves.
 Classic style of the manual caliber movement combined with self-winding makes this movement very popular and very convenient.
 It can add to the price however.